okgrow/react-apollo-helpers/README.md

 `graphql()` creates a higher-order component (HOC) that will add a single property to your presentational component when composed with it.
 That prop will have either the query results or will be a function you can call to perform its mutation.
 You can compose multiple graphQL operations (and other non-graphQL HOCs) together on one presentational component with `compose()` as shown above.
 The name of the prop that will be handed down to your presentational component will be set in one of 3 ways, with preference going to 1 before 2 before 3.

 1. `name` property: `graphql(gql..., {name: 'myProp'})`.
 Unlike basic react-apollo, you can set this for mutations as well as queries.
 Overrides any defaults.
 2. client operation name (see below).
 This is the name you use for `updateQueries` and is defined only on the client.
-This is the usual default.
 3. schema operation name (see below).
 This is the name of the query name in your main graphQL schema, which matches a resolver of the same name on the server.
-If you don't specify a client query/mutation name, this will be the prop name.

 ```js
 const getTodos = graphql(gql`